Four tips to beat the load shedding blues

 2. Know your schedule and the load shedding status

-Unlike load shedding in previous years, the current load shedding is subject to fairly reliable schedules - so you can plan ahead.
+The current load shedding is subject to fairly reliable schedules - so you can plan ahead.
 Whether you're supplied by the City of Cape Town or Eskom, keep your schedule close at hand - whether printed or on your mobile device.

 And, because the national and local load shedding status can change in an instant, keep yourself updated by connecting to the right information sources: